npup/config-helper-rollup/README.md

 Those things can all be changed.
 Here are all available options, and any defaults:

     {
-        name:       -no default-    // the rollup bundle output name property

         src:        "./src",        // src directory
         dist:       "./dist",       // dist directory